How to Increase your Metabolism

 - Too much gap between meals

-Metabolic slowdown will happen to everyone on a calorie reduced diet.
+One thing to note is that your metabolism can actually slowdown on a calorie reduced diet.
 This also includes people on a low-carb diet as the net effect of the low-carb is also a calorie reduced intake.
 A slow metabolism is often the reason why dieters experience a sticking point in their weight loss results.
+This does not mean that reducing your carbohydrate intake is a bad idea.
+Choosing when to ingest those carbohydrates is the key to increasing your metabolism.
+Some tips are:

-Hypothyroidism may be also a cause of slow metabolism.
+Hypothyroidism may also be a cause of a slow metabolism.
 This happens when the thyroid gland produces too little of the hormone thyroxine.
 This may be result in weight gain, slow body processing including a slow heart rate and fatigue.

 How can I increase my metabolism?